-The fiscal year 2015 net income increased \$7.3 million to \$22.3 million, the highest ever reported for the Company.
-The number of diluted shares increased during fiscal 2015 due to additional shares outstanding and the impact of more dilutive stock options at June 30, 2015 based on the Company's higher stock trading price, resulting in the Company reporting diluted earnings per share of \$2.89 for fiscal year 2015 versus \$2.00 for fiscal year 2014.
+The fiscal year 2015 net income increased \$7.3 million to \$22.3 million.
+The number of diluted shares increased during fiscal year 2015 due to additional shares outstanding and the impact of more dilutive stock options at June 30, 2015 based on the Company's higher stock trading price, resulting in the Company reporting diluted earnings per share of \$2.89 for fiscal year 2015 versus \$2.00 for fiscal year 2014.
 All earnings per share amounts are on a diluted basis.